openstack-infra/subunit2sql/README.rst

     subunit2sql-db-manage --config-file subunit2sql.conf upgrade head

 This will bring the DB schema up to the latest version for subunit2sql.
-Also, it is worth noting that the schema migrations used in subunit2sql do not currently support sqlite.
-While it is possible to fix this, sqlite only supports a subset of the necessary sql calls used by the migration scripts.
-As such, maintaining support for sqlite will be a continual extra effort, so if support is added back in the future, it is no guarantee that it will remain.
-In addition, the performance of running, even in a testing capacity, subunit2sql with MySQL or Postgres make it worth the effort of setting up one of them to use subunit2sql.

 .. _subunit2sql: